 The map also shows routes and connections to the schools and attractions on the island designed to inspire you to start commuting for your journey to work.
 If you feel inspired, take a look at this video about commuting by British Cycling which includes some useful tips to get started.

 As well as planning your route, there are other things you must consider.
-The first question before you set out is what do you need to take with you to get around this winter?
+The first question before you set out is what do you need to take with you to get around if the weather turns?
 If you are an experienced cyclist there are a range of options for you to consider, but if your cycling is more irregular during the year, and you like to explore the local area at your own pace, then we’ve created this guide for you.

 In the winter the weather can quickly change from gentle to harsh so you might want to consider what you will do in certain conditions.
 You’ve decided to take your waterproof with you, but you find you get too hot once you are cycling.
 Sweating is meant to make you feel cool in the summer but it can make you feel cold in the winter.
 The professional advice is that you should wear specialised cycle clothing as it is light and perfect for this type of exercise.
 But it’s important to wear what you feel comfortable in and keeps you warm.
 Wearing gloves with material which grips onto handlebars is ideal as these help to keep your extremities warm in the winter weather.
 Glasses are also recommended to protect your eyes in case grit or surface water sprays into your eyes from the road.